-Therefore, began an era where every SEO company started developing valuable and shareable user-focused content to successfully optimize their website.
+Therefore, began an era where every SEO company started developing valuable and shareable user-focused content to successfully optimise their website.
 By sharing content on social media, websites received backlinks and engagement built their authority.

 Modern Ages (2013 – Today)

 Along with the above, websites need to be mobile friendly, or they suffer great losses in their rankings.
-Rightly so since the world has moved towards mobile, having a website that is optimized for all kinds of devices makes it user-friendly and readily accessible to everyone.
+Rightly so since the world has moved towards mobile, having a website that is optimised for all kinds of devices makes it user-friendly and readily accessible to everyone.

 Even though over the years SEO has seen numerous improvements, there are still issues that have begun arising.

 As search engines and social media strive to create more personalised and optimised user experiences, individuals cry out due to their lack of privacy and security.

 Work is constantly being done on how to prevent search engines from knowing every detail of your internet search history, but until then we wait.